Fortnox logo

 Sales orders

 The WMS downloads new and updated orders which are not yet handled.
-If an order is updated, the change is transferred unless the warehouse workers have started working on it.
+If an order is updated or cancelled, the change is transferred unless the warehouse workers have started working on it.

 Ongoing WMS pulls the following information for the order: